gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

-"You just thought you could walk up here, a total stranger to us both, and we'd say oh, thank you, what nice wine that it, how kind of you to think of us, down it goes, my my don't I feel sleepy, and then traipse down those stairs and get into whatever kind of lackwit trouble popped up between your ears, am I right?
+"You just thought you could walk up here, a total stranger to us both, and we'd say oh, thank you, what nice wine that it, how kind of you to think of us, down it goes, my my don't I feel sleepy, and then traipse down those stairs and get into whatever kind of lackwit trouble popped up between your ears, am I right?"
 Mirtan shakes his head sorrowfully.
 The tip of his sword doesn't waver.
 I would notice if it did, as I'm trying very hard not to look at anything else.
 "Too many fairy tales, that's what I think it is.
 Guards are always stupid in fairy